-AITSL's 360° Reflection Tool combines self-report and observation.
-The tool is designed to help aspiring and current school leaders to gather formative feedback on their leadership, aligned to the Australian Professional Standard for Principals.
-Both individuals and groups can use and benefit from the tool.
-In the context of program evaluation, a program could register a group of program participants and receive a report summarising the results.
+AITSL's 360° Reflection Tool combines self-report and observation.71 The tool is designed to help aspiring and current school leaders gather formative feedback on their leadership, aligned to the Australian Professional Standard for Principals.
+The tool includes feedback from a number of raters (chosen by the person using the tool) and the collection of other information.
+The tool reviews the quality of leadership through the frequency with which specific types of behaviour occur.
+The responsibilities of users of the tool are described in Table 9 below.